The Wealth Elevator

 Buying a Property to Rent

 Owning one or more rental properties can be a good investment in your financial freedom.
 But it requires careful consideration.
 It’s not like buying a home.
-When you buy your home things like space, schools and amenities will be your primary focus, and you’re likely to spend more to get your perfect house.
+When you buy your starter home things like space, schools, and amenities will be your primary focus, and you’re likely to spend more to get your perfect house.

 If you do your homework, buying a property to rent can be profitable over time.
 It’s a way of generating a passive income, while also building up savings through increasing the equity in the property.
-In many cases, renting will cover the mortgage and the taxes, if not generate a small profit on top.
+In many cases, renting will cover the mortgage and the taxes, if not generating a small profit on top.

 Renting Out Your Home

-Should you want to relocate or want to improve your cashflow, renting out your own home is a possibility.
+Should you want to relocate or want to improve your cash flow, renting out your own home is a possibility.
 However, this option comes with a number of potential complications – both financial and emotional – that need to be considered.

 Factors to Consider When Buying a Property to Rent